Distributed Denial of Secrets: Government responses

 In 2019, the Congressional Research Service recognized Distributed Denial of Secrets as a transparency collective.
 In December 2019, politicians in Sweden and the UK, including anti-corruption chief John Penrose said that leaks published by Distributed Denial of Secrets showed the need for reforms on company creation and registration.
 That month, Belgian tax authorities initiated an investigation based on data published by DDoSecrets the prior month.

 In 2020, the U.S. counterintelligence strategy described leaktivists and public disclosure organizations like Distributed Denial of Secrets as "significant threats," alongside five countries, three terrorist groups, and "transnational criminal organizations."
 A June 2020 bulletin created by the Department of Homeland Security's Office of Intelligence and Analysis erroneously described them as a "criminal hacker group".
 Elements of the report were challenged as inaccurate by DDoSecrets and media such as The Verge.
 On July 3, German authorities seized a public server used by Distributed Denial of Secrets at the request of the US government.
 The same month, the Internal Revenue Service (IRS) recognized the group as a 501(c)(3) non-profit.

 In 2021, legislators in Maine introduced a bill to close the state's fusion center in response to BlueLeaks and whistleblower reports.

 In 2022, law enforcement agencies in New York, New Jersey, Washington and Oregon launched investigations into officers who appeared in the leaked Oath Keepers records published by DDoSecrets.

 In November 2023, governments including Cyprus president Nikos Christodoulides and European lawmakers began responding to the Cyprus Confidential findings in less than 24 hours after it was released, calling for a crackdown on financial corruption and launching criminal probes into allegations of money laundering.
 According to Emma Best, the Department of Defense asked DDoSecrets to remove the 2022–2023 Pentagon document leaks, but DDoSecrets "basically just ignored them".

 Censorship

 In June 2020, the organization was banned from Twitter in response to BlueLeaks, citing a breach of their policies against "distribution of hacked material" in a move that was criticized as setting a "dangerous precedent."
 In September 2023, The Intercept reported that access to the organization's website was blocked by Indonesia and Russia and censored by Twitter and Reddit.
 In 2024, they refused a take down letter from Brainstack over data from their spyware company, mSpy.
 A Telegram channel operated by the group was closed without notice after publishing data from Israel's Ministry of Justice.

+DDoSecrets published about one million emails from the Mineral Resources Authority (MRA) of Papua New Guinea in February 2025, leading to attempts of censorship.
+Hamilton Vagi, head of the National Cyber Security Centre of Papua New Guinea, sent a threatening letter to DDoSecrets demanding immediate removal of the material.
+The attempt ultimately drew more attention to the MRA emails, invoking the Streisand effect.